Keyboard shortcuts

 • Propagating Cohorts (propagate_to_lecture: true): Behave like Tutorials/Talks.
 Membership grants lecture access.

-• Example: Enrollment cohorts (purpose: :enrollment) for simple courses.
+• Example: Cohorts used as the enrollment path for simple courses.

 • Non-Propagating Cohorts (propagate_to_lecture: false): Act as "sidecars".
 Membership does NOT grant lecture access.